dec0dedd/jetbrains-writing-assistance/README.md

 - the `t5` model, though slower and less accurate, might be more appropiate for more subtle language tasks, given additional tuning,
 - `hunspell` offers support for more complex language structures like compounds and custom dictionaries which might make it a better choice in more sophisticated language tasks even though its' recall and F1 score aren't as high as `textxblob`,

+## 5. Strengths, weaknesses and possible improvements of each model

+- `symspell`:
+    1. Strengths:
+        - Low latency,
+        - good for common errors,
+    2. Weaknesses:
+        - limited vocabulary,
+        - low precision and recall on complex errors,
+    3. Possible improvements:
+        - expand the dictionary to include more complex terms,
+        - incorporate context-based corrections

+- `textblob`:
+    1. Strengths:
+        - higher level of language understanding,
+        - simple to use,
+    2. Weaknesses:
+        - higher latency than `symspell`, especially on bigger datasets,
+        - worse recall,
+    3. Possible improvements:
+        - expand model's vocabulary with more domain-specific terms,
+        - parallelize code or rewrite some its' parts in C/C++ for better performance

+- `hunspell`:
+    1. Strengths:
+        - extensive dictionary,
+        - allows customization (e.g. using user-defined dictionaries),
+        - not that complex to use,
+    2. Weaknesses:
+        - high false positive rate,
+        - low/moderate latency
+    3. Possible improvements:
+        - expand dictionary with more domain-specific vocabulary,
+        - add contextual spell checking

+- `pyspell`:
+    1. Strengths:
+        - good performance on basic datasets,
+        - simple to use,
+    2. Weaknesses:
+        - high latency,
+    3. Possible improvements:
+        - rewrite crucial algorithms in C/C++ for better performance,
+        - use different ML techniques for correcting more sophisticated errors,

+- `t5`:
+    1. Strengths:
+        - contextual understanding of text,
+        - flexibility (can be fine-tuned for more domain-specific language),
+    2. Weaknesses:
+        - very high latency,
+        - low performance on specific datasets,
+    3. Possible improvements:
+        - try distillation techniques to reduce model size while preserving most of its' performance,
+        - fine-tune with more data

 ## 5. Approach description

 ### 5.1 Dataset selection